Hube2/acf-to-content/README.md

 ## Custom filtering of any field

-This plugin does not manage all field types.
-Basically it only does text based fields at the moment.
+This plugin does not manage all field types as yet.
 However, you can make it store any value to the_content by building your own filter for any field.
 You can filter all fields, by field type, field key or field name.
-Here are the hooks
+Here are the hooks:

 * all fields: `"acf_to_content/custom_process"`
 * by field type: `"acf_to_content/custom_process/type=$field['type']"`
 * by field name: `"acf_to_content/custom_process/name=.$field['name']"`